☰ open navigation sidebar

 Audience

-The workshop will be open to a group of around 40 participants from all over the world.
-No remote participation will be possible.
+The workshop was open to a group of around 40 participants from all over the world.

-The target audience for this event are individuals who have a responsibility for cybersecurity and/or internal threats mitigation efforts.
+The target audience for this event was individuals who have a responsibility for cybersecurity and/or internal threats mitigation efforts.

-Targeted participants include amongst others, representatives from nuclear operating organisations, nuclear technology vendors, information security organisation, regulators and technical support organisation, academia, law enforcement agencies and relevant international organisations.
+Targeted participants included amongst others, representatives from nuclear operating organisations, nuclear technology vendors, information security organisation, regulators and technical support organisation, academia, law enforcement agencies and relevant international organisations.

-Female practitioners will be strongly encouraged to apply.
-At least 40% has been set up as target for female speakers and female participants.
+Female practitioners werestrongly encouraged to apply.
+At least 40% was set as the target for female speakers and female participants.

 Process

-This event will be interactive and professionally facilitated.
-The workshop will be built around a number of presentations as well as case studies and breakout sessions that enable participants to further explore the topic and share their experience and lessons learned.
+This event was interactive and professionally facilitated.
+The workshop was built around a number of presentations as well as case studies and breakout sessions that enable participants to further explore the topic and share their experience and lessons learned.

-Experts from the nuclear industry and other critical infrastructures will be invited to share their experiences and lessons learned from implementing security arrangements against cyber insiders.
+Experts from the nuclear industry and other critical infrastructures were invited to share their experiences and lessons learned from implementing security arrangements against cyber insiders.

-An instant electronic voting system will allow participants to provide their views on questions put to the workshop by anonymously registering their opinions using a keypad.
+An instant electronic voting system allowed participants to provide their views on questions put to the workshop by anonymously registering their opinions using a keypad.

-The workshop will be held in English.
-The discussions will be unclassified but subject to Chatham House rules (what was said can be reported, but not attributed).
+The workshop was held in English.
+The discussions were unclassified but subject to Chatham House rules (what was said can be reported, but not attributed).

-This workshop is organised with the funding support of Global Affairs Canada (GAC).
+This workshop was organised with the funding support of Global Affairs Canada (GAC).

 Contact Information